 That looks like a pathetic €3.50 saving!!

-However, it’s important to note that during most of Day 3 of my Firenze Card I unexpectedly had to work and therefore was unable to get maximum use out of my card.
+However, it’s important to note that during most of Day 3 of using my card I unexpectedly had to work and therefore was unable to get maximum use out of my card.
 If I had been free for those hours, I no doubt would have increased my saving by at least €10 to €20.